Ethra8/history_beyond_myth/README.md

 - The content is divided in **4 sections** that cover different stages of the history related with Count Arthur I of Brittany.
 - **Fixed button-like link*** with an absolute position on the bottom left of the page, linking to the digitalized membrane of manuscript included as a background image.
 - **Round transparent container sorrounding the main characters on the fixed manuscript of the page** with double black borders, with a *title* informing the user of the name of the character when hovering on the round circled transparent div.
 - **Tooltips** are all over each section, providing the source of each extract of the text, and linked to its original source.
+The color chosen for the numbers placed in superior position on the text to which the tooltips are included, is *goldenrod* to make the reference numbers stand out from the text.
 - Each section contains an **image** related to the story explained, most of the times the picture belongs to the medieval digitalized manuscript from which the information stated has been taken.
 - **Images** on each section include a **link** to its original digitalized manuscript, or source.
 So that when the user click on the image, the link opens in another tab to improve user experience.
 - ***figure caption*** (*figcation*) underneath images on each section.